aditya-r123/aditya-r123/README.md

 I'm a **Software Engineer** specializing in Low-Level Systems and ML Infrastructure.
 I enjoy building efficient tools and diving into hardware-software co-design.

 ### 🚀 What I'm working on
+### 🚀 What I'm working on
-- 🔭 **Current Project:** [Sift](https://github.com/aditya-r123/sift) - A music discovery platform with a swipe-based interface.
+- 🔭 **Sift:** [sift-v0.vercel.app](https://sift-v0.vercel.app/) - A music discovery platform utilizing a swipe-based interface and a custom metadata-weighted recommendation engine.
-- ⚡ **Recent Achievement:** Graduated from UCLA / Joining AWS Annapurna Labs.
-- 🌱 **Learning:** Deepening my knowledge in Kernel Optimization and Distributed Systems.
+- 📊 **Graph Visualizer:** [graphvisualizer.com](https://graphvisualizer.com) - A high-performance tool for interactive graph data visualization and analysis.
+- 📈 **Stock Trading Bot:** [aditya-r123/trading-bot](https://github.com/aditya-r123/trading-bot) - An automated system for executing algorithmic trades, built with a focus on low-latency execution.

 ### 💻 Technical Skills
 | Category | Tools & Languages |